 Congratulations on being accepted to college!
 Now the time has come to figure out how you are going to pay the college bill!
 At this point hopefully you have received your financial aid award letter from the Financial Aid Office at the college that you are planning to attend!
 It is important to stay in close contact with that office and maximize any financial aid opportunities that are available through the college (including federal, state and institutional financial aid sources).

-Families can utilize savings, monies in 529 plans, or can borrow against the equity in their home.
-In addition, colleges typically will offer a Tuition Payment Plan whereby families pay the college bill over a certain timeframe, typically over an eight or ten month timeframe.
+Families can utilize savings, monies in 529 College Savings Plans, or can borrow against the equity in their home.
+In addition, colleges typically will offer a Tuition Payment Plan whereby families pay the college bill over a certain timeframe, in installments, typically over an eight or ten month timeframe.
 This is a low cost option which allows you to spread out payments without incurring huge interest costs like in the case of some education loans.
 Typically families will use money from their incoming resources to cover their Tuition Payment Plan responsibilities.
-For those that do not have resources available, then private education loans may be their best option.
+For those that do not have resources available, then private education loans or Federal loans may be their best option.

 Private education loans, also referred to as alternative loans, are credit based loans offered by lenders, such as banks, state agencies, credit unions, as well as private businesses.
 Private education loans are a popular option for paying the college bill; however, it is important to note that education loans do incur a cost, such as origination fees and interest expenses.
 Please investigate all financial aid options from the college or university, outside scholarships sources, and the Federal Direct Subsidized Stafford Loan Program(s) prior to borrowing private education loans due to the costs associated with borrowing.